The University of Chicago Policy on Title IX Sexual Harassment

 Any person serving as a Title IX Investigator under the Title IX Sexual Harassment Resolution Procedure will receive training on issues of relevance to create an investigative report that fairly summarizes relevant evidence.

-Any materials used to train Title IX Coordinators, their designees, Title IX Investigators, Decisionmakers, Review Decisionmakers, and Alternative Resolution Facilitators must not rely on sex stereotypes and must promote impartial investigations and adjudications of Formal Title IX Complaints.
+Any materials used to train Title IX Coordinators, their designees, Title IX Investigators, Decisionmakers, and Review Decisionmakers must not rely on sex stereotypes and must promote impartial investigations and adjudications of Formal Title IX Complaints.
 The University will make all materials used to train Title IX Team members publicly available on the Equal Opportunity Programs website.

 The Title IX Coordinator or designee will maintain, for a period of at least 10 years, records of: